 - Be Unconditional (Allowing)

 Your body is the container of your emotions.
-Here are some techniques that you can use to ground into your body, and establish a calm body-centredness.
+Here are some techniques that you can use to ground your body, and establish a calm body-centredness.

 Breathing: Breathing in special ways changes your brain waves, relaxes your nervous system, and expands and contracts your torso which allows you to sense the boundary of your body, and feel contained in that.